Mark Holden: 1996–2007: Marjac Productions, Australian Idol & The X Factor

-2008–present: Theatre, Dancing with the Stars and autobiography
+2008–2020: Theatre, Dancing with the Stars and autobiography

 From January to May 2008, Holden played the role of Johnny O'Keefe's manager Lee Gordon in Shout!
 The Legend of The Wild One.
 In 2010, Holden had a cancer removed from his neck, affecting his vocal cords.

 In 2010, he guest starred as Doctor Wallace in Season 5 of Sea Patrol, which aired in July 2011.
 From 2010 to 2011 he was a fill-in presenter of the weekday afternoon show on South Australia's 891 ABC Adelaide, where his focus has been on musical discussion.
 In early 2011 he has been fill in presenter of ABC Local Radio nationally.
 Mark is one of the regular fill-ins for Richard Stubbs on 774 ABC Melbourne.
 In early 2012 he was fill-in presenter for the nationwide ABC Local network show Nightlife with Tony Delroy.

 From 2012 to 2014 Holden began researching and placing together information from his great-uncle Aldophus Holden's travelling circus from the 1890s.
 Holden made five 24-minute short films about the circus, including footage from the 1950s and 60s.
 Holden recorded a soundtrack with his family, including his daughter Katie singing and his son Cain co-writing "Rambling Man".
 The Holden Brothers Travelling Circus documentary and soundtrack were released on iTunes in September 2014.

 To promote the series, Holden appeared on Celebrity Come Dine With Me Australia in January 2014.
 On 28 August 2014, it was announced Holden would be a participant on the 14th season of Dancing with the Stars commencing in September.
 Holden had been asked in early seasons but declined.
 He saw this as an opportunity to promote Holden Brothers Travelling Circus and Network Seven agreed to air the show in December, although this never occurred.